jcsec-security/smart-contract-audits/README.md

 * [Oak Security](https://www.oaksecurity.io/): August 2022 - now
 * [Halborn](https://halborn.com/): October 2021 - June 2022

 **Disclaimer:** all Oak Security audits are performed in teams of three (that's why they are so good!).
-Therefore, authorship of both findings and report are shared with two additional brilliant individuals.
+Therefore, authorship of both findings and report are shared with two additional auditors.

 ---
 The most interesting reports are marked :gem:, mildly interesting ones as :ok_hand: and less interesting ones as :newspaper:.